-But in the last week of September there was heavy rainfall[xxvi] across the state, following which Gates of dams opened the gates of almost all the dams and reservoirs in various hydro-power projects in the state were opened[xxvii] as they inched close to the danger level.
+But in the last week of Sept. there was heavy rainfall[xxvi] and floods across the state, following which Gates of dams opened the gates of almost all the dams and reservoirs in various hydro-power projects in the state were opened[xxvii] as they inched close to the danger level.

 With there being no let-up in the incessant rains, gates of most dams – Chamera –I, II, III, Baira Siul, Kol, Nangal, Baspa, Shongtong and Larji were opened for flushing.
 The highest discharge of 11,729.76 cusecs was from Karcham hydro-project followed by 10306.93 cusecs from Shongtong project, both in the Kinnuar in the Satluj basin.